COVID-19 Business Resources

 - The Paycheck Protection Program (PPP) as part of the CARES Act-

-The Paycheck Protection Program is in round two of funding with $250 billion intended to provide 100% federally guaranteed loans to small businesses who maintain their payroll during this emergency.
+The Paycheck Protection Program is intended to provide 100% federally guaranteed loans to small businesses who maintain their payroll during this emergency.
 Importantly, these loans may be forgiven if borrowers maintain their payrolls during the crisis or restore their payrolls afterward.

 Important information from this program: